 Recommended Compost Applications for Erosion Control

 Compost Blanket With Erosion Control Blankets: Very effective and aggressive erosion control material combination for large steep slopes.
-Best results when installed over compost berms.
+Best results when installing over compost berms.

 Compost Blanket with Hydroseed and Netting: Hydroseed is applied under netting and over compost to protect seeds and provide good germinating conditions.